 According to the Bureau of Labor Statistics, the employment of sales engineers is projected to grow 6% between 2019 and 2029, which is faster than the occupation-wide average.
 Overall, it’s a stable position that provides a good opportunity to expand your skillset and further your career.

 Technical sales engineers still need to have general sales skills and experience.
 This includes the ability to be personable, professional, collaborative and work well under pressure.
-To gain these skills, explore client-facing opportunities and pursue deadline-driven work.
+To gain these skills and years of experience, you should explore client-facing opportunities and pursue deadline-driven work.

-Some companies will require you to have a technical degree relevant to the industry sector you are entering, for example, you may need a bachelor’s degree in software engineering for the Software as a Service industry.
+Some companies will require those applying for sales engineer jobs to have a technical degree relevant to the industry sector you are entering.
+For example, you may need a bachelor’s degree in software engineering for the Software as a Service industry.

 In general, degrees in engineering, mathematics, computer science, information technology, or applied science are all relevant.
-If you don’t have these degrees, consider pursuing relevant professional qualifications to boost your career prospects.
+If you don’t have these degrees, consider pursuing relevant professional qualifications to boost your career prospects as a jobseeker and impress sales managers and recruiters.

-Sales engineers also need extensive knowledge of the product or service.
-This includes understanding the technical intricacies of how it works and the different ways it can help create results for customers.
+Sales engineers also need extensive knowledge and technical expertise related to the product or service.
+This includes understanding the technical intricacies of how it works and the different ways it can help cater to client needs and create results.

-Because their attendance is often required for answering technical questions, sales engineers also benefit from previous experience presenting at conferences or trade shows.
+Because their attendance is often required for providing technical knowledge and answering technical questions, sales engineers also benefit from previous work experience presenting at conferences or trade shows.
 To improve your sales techniques in these areas, look for opportunities to discuss your company’s product in new formats, such as online webinars and in-person sales presentations.

 Sales engineers also need to be comfortable interpreting data and analytics because they are often tasked with creating data-driven sales strategies.
-Consider incorporating more data and analytics into your current workflow to identify key performance metrics (KPIs) and learn how to interpret and apply them.
+Consider incorporating more data and analytics into your current workflow and sales activities to identify key performance metrics (KPIs) and learn how to interpret and apply them.

-In a typical week, sales engineers can expect to spend time meeting with potential customers and sales reps alike to address technical questions about how their products or services work, and why those distinctions set them apart from the crowd.
+In a typical week, sales engineers can expect to spend time meeting with potential customers and sales reps alike to address technical questions, provide technical support about how their products or services work and explain why those distinctions set them apart from the crowd.

 That said, the day-to-day responsibilities vary depending on the company you work for and the industry you work in.
 In a Quora post, sales engineer Ankita Bhosle described how the role functions on her team at Fiat Lux: